DEX3333/Completion-Exemplar-Card-v1/exemplar-card-v1.md

 ## 4. Reputation and Rewards

-Once a task is assessed based on submission and your current standing/reputation in the network, see the **Rewards** tab in your **dashboard** for the completed work.
+A task is assessed based on submission and your current standing/reputation in the network, see the **Rewards** tab in your **dashboard** for the completed work.

 ![Contribution impact](images/14-contribution-impact.png)